 Duty Rating of a Step Ladder

 Ladders are engineered to hold a specific level of weight based on the material of construction.
 Most of the ladders are designed with different weight settings and duty ratings.
-You can determine the weight rating by looking at the type and the grade of ladder.
+You can determine the weight rating by looking at the type and the grade of a ladder.
 The rating of a ladder shows the highest level of weight that a ladder carries.

 The weight rating of the ladder accounts for the person, the tools they are carrying on the tray, and the clothes they are wearing.
 If there are other items hanged on the ladder, their weight should also be considered.
 The total weight of all items held on the ladder should not exceed the duty rating of a ladder to ensure safety.
 Ladders are engineered to handle a variety of applications and all demands that come with those applications.